itrascastro/rgardler.github.io/_posts/2015-07-23-mounting_volumes_in_boot2docker_hyperv.md

 you create.

 {% highlight bash %}
-# There is currently (5/31/2015) a bug in docker-machine/boot2docker that
-# means shared folders do not work as expected.
-To work around this
-# bug run the following script (after editing the last line) each time you
-# provsiion a hyper-v docker-machine.

 read -p "What is the name of the Docker machine you want to configure?"
 DEV_MACHINE_NAME echo read -p "What is the username for your Windows user account?"
 USER_NAME